ptrooms/P1Meter/README.md

 The project aims control throught MQTT as a central control module for
 - Thermostat state and Heating control
 - measure/reading serial 115K2 serial connected P1 electricity status
-- Measuring Pulsed Watermeter
+- Measuring Pulsed Watermeter using an Infraded Optocoupler
-- getting Lux/Light state
+- getting Lux/Light state using a LDR in Living room
-- measuring Hotwater usage
+- measuring Hotwater usage using a LDR on th Boiler Led
+- reading Heat  delivery using 2nd erial on P1 heat-exchange device.

 ### Installing / using Arduino IDE
 - TBD